Singlish vocabulary: List of Singlish words

 A list of Singlish terms and expressions widely used in Singapore is set out below.
 It is not exhaustive nor fully accurate, and is meant to provide some representative examples of Singlish usage in Singapore.
 The origins of the Singlish terms are indicated where possible, and literal translations are provided where necessary.
 More comprehensive and accurate information may be found in the various dictionaries and compilations previously mentioned above.

-Phonological sounds used in Singlish

-Below are the phonological sounds used from the International Phonetic Alphabet used in Singlish.